arielfikru/nekodiapipe/README.md

-# MediaPipe Pose Detection
+# NekodiaPipe

-This repository contains a script for detecting and visualizing pose landmarks on images using MediaPipe.
-The script processes an input image to generate three versions: the original image, the image with pose landmarks overlaid, and a black background with only the pose landmarks.
+This repository contains scripts for detecting and visualizing pose landmarks on images using MediaPipe.
+The scripts process an input image to generate different visualizations, including the original image, the image with pose landmarks overlaid, and a black background with only the pose landmarks.
+Additionally, one script can crop the upper body from the input image.

 ## Requirements